 ב״ה

-Parshas B'Shalach in a Nutshell

-(Exodus 13:17-17:16)

 Anshei Lubavitch Congregation

 Rabbi Levi and Leah Neubort

+Adult education:

-Adult education: Rabbi Avrohom and Rivky Bergstein
+Rabbi Avrohom and Rivky Bergstein Youth Outreach:

-Youth Outreach: Rabbi Eli and Ruty Steinhauser
+Rabbi Eli and Ruty Steinhauser

 Shabbos Schedule

-Erev Shabbos - Jan 14 / Shevat 12
+Erev Shabbos - Feb 3 / Shevat 12

-Candle Lighting 4:34 pm
+Candle Lighting 4:58 pm

-Mincha 4:35 pm
+Mincha 5:00 pm

-Shabbos Day - Jan 15 / Shevat 13
+Shabbos Day - Feb 4 / Shevat 13

 Shacharis 9:30 am

-Torah Reading 10:40 am
+Torah Reading 10:30 am

-Kiddush 12:15 pm
+Kiddush 12:00 pm

-Mincha 4:35 pm
+Mincha 5:00 pm

-Rabbi's Drasha 5:00 pm
+Rabbi's Drasha 5:20 pm

-Shabbos Ends 5:38 pm
+Shabbos Ends 6:00 pm

-Latest morning Shema is now 9 :40 AM.
-Be sure to
+Latest marning Shema is now 0:3 S AM Resure to

-recite the Shema at or before the at time (even if at
+Latest morning Shema is now 9:35 AM.
+Be sure to recite the Shema at or before that time (even if at home).

-home).

 Weekday Schedule (not on a holiday): Minyan

 Shacharis (Mon-Fri) 6:15 am

 Shacharis (Sunday) 9:00 am

 Mincha (Sun-Thurs) 1:45 pm

 Maariv (Sun-Thurs) 9:15 pm

+Bulletin

-Bulletin This week's Bulletin is sponsored by The Shul.
+This week's Bulletin is sponsored by The Berman Law Office.

+Parshas Beshalach in a Nutshell

+(Exodus)

 Soon after allowing the children of Israel to depart from Egypt, Pharaoh chases after them to force their return, and the Israelites find themselves trapped between Pharaoh's armies and the sea.
-G-d tells Moses to raise his staff over the water: the sea splits to allow the Israelites to pass through, and then closes over the pursuing Egyptians.
+G-d tells Moses to raise his staff over the water; the sea splits to allow the Israelites to pass through, and then closes over the pursuing Egyptians.
 Moses and the children of Israel sing a song of praise and gratitude to G-d.

-In the desert the people suffer thirst and and hunger. repeatedly complain to Moses and Aaron.
-G-d miraculously sweetens the bitter waters of Marah, and later has Moses bring forth water from a rock by striking it with his staff.
-He causes manna to rain down from the heavens before dawn each morning. and quails to appear in the Israelite camp each evening. (continued next column)
+In the desert the people suffer thirst hunger, and repeatedly complain to Moses and Aaron, G-d miraculously sweetens the bitter waters of Marah, and later has Moses bring forth water from a rock by striking it with his staff.
+He causes manna to rain down from the heavens before dawn each morning, and quails to appear in the Israelite camp each evening.

+(continued next column)